-We all can live a life guided by honorable principles and values.
+We all can live a life guided by the honorable principles and values that underlie our intentions.
 We can do so even in the midst of these challenging, uncertain times.
 We can take comfort and strength in knowing we are one of many striving to do our best.
 Here are some of the ways we can do that:

 - We can hold ourselves accountable for treating ourselves and all living beings with kindness and respect.